Trade · Environment · Development

 From Side Hustles to Structural Change: Gig Platforms and Labor Market Dynamics in Africa

-In Progress Emmanuel Quarshie, Kingsley Laar, Emmanuel Ansah Otabil & James Baduor
+In Progress with Emmanuel Quarshie, Kingsley Laar, Emmanuel Ansah Otabil & James Baduor

 Illegal Mining, Weather, and Firm Adaptation: Evidence from Ghana's Galamsey Zones